Part of

-Pop-Up Systems are temporary, goal-oriented teams formed to address specific challenges, characterized by high autonomy and cross-functional membership, that dissolve after achieving their objectives.
+Pop-Up Systems are temporary, goal-oriented teams formed to address specific challenges and dissolve after achieving their objectives.

 Characteristics